 3. You Can't Commit to Regular Vacations

 If you're a workaholic and can't stand to be away from the office for too long, or you're a homebody and prefer to just relax in your own four walls, then clubs won't be the answer.
 Part of being a club member is committing (to yourself and to your family and friends) to take regular vacations and enjoying the relaxing time away with your friends and family.
 If your idea of an annual vacation is a long weekend away or you only take a weeks vacation every other year, then being a member isn't a good move.

 I've literally lost count of the number of times that I've heard club members say that membership transformed their family vacations, and that they are taking more and better vacations than before.
 But, you have to want to make this change and take the vacations.

-Most club members take at least one week, and more usually 2, 3 or 4 weeks of vacation each year.
+Many club and fund members take at least one week, and most usually have 2, 3 or 4+ weeks of vacation each year.
 They enjoy building memories with their family and friends as they relax in the spacious homes.